Credential Stuffing Attacks: What They Are and How to Stop Them

 • Use 2-factor or multifactor authentication.
 Push notifications and codes sent through an app or text to verify user identity are common examples of 2-factor authentication.
 This security practice is extremely effective in preventing successful credential stuffing attacks because the hacker is unlikely to have access to the second credential.
 Multifactor authentication (MFA) uses two or more identifiers for the same purpose, sometimes including biometric factors like fingerprints or facial recognition.

 • Only share passwords securely.
-Sharing passwords with friends, family, and coworkers is almost unavoidable, especially for services like video streaming and company social media accounts.
-Password sharing increases vulnerability to password theft when an unencrypted method like a text or Slack message is used for sharing.
+Sharing passwords with friends, family, and coworkers is almost unavoidable.
+However, it increases vulnerability to password theft when an unencrypted method like a text or Slack message is used for sharing.
 In addition, sharing passwords exposes everyone in the group if any one of them is impacted by a cybercrime.
+The best way to share passwords securely is by using the sharing feature of a password manager.

 • For businesses, educate your employees.
 Employees should be trained to understand the connections between password hygiene and credential stuffing as part of an overall cybersecurity education program.
 Bring your own device (BYOD) and remote working policies also increase the risk factors for lost or stolen passwords, so all employees should be trained to remain vigilant and report security incidents quickly.